 -

-Healthcare: In healthcare, the final step might involve monitoring a patient's vital signs and symptoms after a medication adjustment to ensure that the desired therapeutic effect is achieved without causing adverse side effects.
-This would also include patient feedback on their perceived well-being and quality of life.
+Healthcare: In healthcare, the final step might involve monitoring a patient's vital signs and symptoms after a medication adjustment to check that the desired therapeutic effect is achieved without causing adverse side effects.
+This would also include patient feedback on their perceived well-being and quality of life And that's really what it comes down to.
+Worth knowing..

 -

-Manufacturing: In manufacturing, the final step might involve running quality control tests on products produced after a process adjustment to ensure that the improvements have resulted in higher quality output.
+Manufacturing: In manufacturing, the final step might involve running quality control tests on products produced after a process adjustment to make sure the improvements have resulted in higher quality output.
 This would be followed by analyzing defect rates and customer returns.

 -